Beyond the Surface: Why Deep Web Monitoring Is Critical for Cybersecurity

 • Identity exposure signals

-These signals are correlated with threat intelligence datasets and open-source inputs to produce a prioritised, actionable view of risk.
+These signals are correlated with multiple threat intelligence datasets and open-source inputs to deliver a prioritised, actionable view of risk.
 The result is a shift from monitoring to decision-ready intelligence.

 © 123RF